must read

 If it’s that “pura vida” lifestyle you want, then Costa Rica may be the place for you.
 Exact locations will depend on what you’re after - if you’re looking for that city life, most digital nomads head to San Jose, but if it’s the sun and sand you seek, then Tamarindo, Puerto Viejo, or Playa Hermosa may all be great options for you.
 Either way, you can’t go wrong, you’ll always be a short drive away from a volcano, jungle, waterfall, or great beach!

 Costa Rica offers a temporary residency visa under the category of “rentista”.
 This visa allows foreigners to stay for up to 2-years, with the ability to extend.
 This visa allows self-employed individuals to work in Costa Rica, however, you cannot get employed by a Costa Rican company while on it.
 You’ll need to show an income of $2,500 USD per month for two years to apply.
-Other options include obtaining a 3-month tourist visa and completing a visa run every 90 days - this means leaving Costa Rica (usually to Nicaragua) to renew your tourist visa and then coming back into Costa Rica for another 90 days, a process that is completely legal.
+Other options include obtaining a 3-month tourist visa and completing a visa run every 90 days - this means leaving Costa Rica (usually to Nicaragua) to renew your tourist visa and then coming back to Costa Rica for another 90 days, a process that is completely legal.

 Read More: Staying Safe Teaching English Online in Costa Rica During COVID-19